-The Law & Social Sciences Program at the National Science Foundation supports social scientific studies of law and law-like systems of rules.
-Successful proposals describe research that advances scientific theory and understanding of the connections between law or legal processes and human behavior.
-The Law & Social Sciences program funds the best proposals submitted within the field broadly defined, regardless of specific subfield, and strives to support an interdisciplinary community of scholars studying relevant topics.
+The Law & Science Program at the National Science Foundation supports social scientific studies of law and law-like systems of rules.
+Successful proposals describe research that advances scientific theory and understanding of the connections between human behavior and law, legal institutions, or legal processes, as well as studies of how science and technology are applied in legal contexts.
+The Law & Science Program funds the best proposals submitted within the field broadly defined, regardless of specific subfield, and strives to support a multi- and interdisciplinary community of scholars studying relevant topics.
+The Law & Science Program supports Standard Research Grants and Grants for Collaborative Research, Conference proposals, and Doctoral Dissertation Research Improvement proposals.

-Social scientific studies of law often approach law as dynamic, made in multiple arenas, with the participation of multiple actors.
-Scholars study mobilization, the creation and implementation of law, and the meanings of rules or laws to both individuals and institutions.
-The program considers proposals that examine historical, social, cultural and policy-related questions that arise concerning law, and invites proposals relying upon both qualitative and quantitative methods.
-The program also considers and funds proposals from many different disciplines, including anthropology, communication, criminology, economics, legal scholarship, political science, public policy, psychology, and sociology.
+Scientific studies of law often approach law as dynamic, made in multiple arenas, with the participation of multiple actors.
+Scholars study mobilization, the creation and implementation of law, the meanings of rules or laws to both individuals and institutions, and the impact of law on societies.
+The Program considers proposals that examine historical, social, cultural and policy-related questions that arise concerning law.
+The Program invites proposals relying upon qualitative and/or quantitative methods.
+The Program also considers and funds proposals from many different disciplines, including anthropology, communications, criminology/criminal justice, economics, legal scholarship, political science, psychology, public policy, sociology and other STEM disciplines.
+The Program also invites proposals addressing the interactions of law and basic sciences, including biology, computer and information sciences, STEM education, engineering, geosciences, and math and physical sciences.
 The sites for the study of law are multiple and may include appellate and trial courts; domestic and international regulatory offices; federal, state, and local law enforcement; and the variety of settings in which organizations deploy law.
 Proposals are welcome that address legal processes that extend beyond any single nation, as well as about how local and national legal institutions, systems, and cultures engage transnational or international phenomena.

-The Law & Social Sciences program has funded research on a wide variety of topics relevant to social science and legal scholars.
-The themes identified below are representative of previous awards from the Law & Social Sciences Program, but do not constitute an exclusive listing of relevant topics.
-Scholars conducting research in social science related to law (broadly defined) that are outside or beyond these major themes are also encouraged to apply for funding.
+The Law & Science Program has funded research on a wide variety of topics relevant to science and legal scholars.
+The themes identified below are representative of previous awards from the Law & Science Program, but do not constitute an exclusive listing of relevant topics.
+Scholars conducting research in science related to law (broadly defined) that are outside or beyond these major themes are also encouraged to apply for funding.

-Crime, Violence, and Punishment: Research develops theories of crime and methods of crime control based upon social science theories.
-It examines the etiology of violence in the context of domestic criminal behavior, terrorism, and cross-national conflict.
+Crime, Violence, and Policing: Research develops theories of crime and methods of crime control (e.g., policing) based upon social and forensic science theories.
+It examines the etiology of violence in the context of domestic criminal behavior, terrorism, and cross-national conflict, as well as the use of new technologies in crime detection and prevention.